Regional Baseball: Dalton slips past New Riegel

 Alex Theis led off the top half with a single up the middle to break up Alger’s no-hitter.

-A passed ball moved him to second and Michael Kirian reached on a hit by pitch.
+A passed ball moved Theis to second and Michael Kirian reached on a hit by pitch.

 After Brandon Arbogast drew a four-pitch walk, Shane Halcomb brought home Theis on an RBI ground out with Kirian retired by shortstop Andrew Kandel’s throw to Cole Geiser at third.